JulianKemmerer/PipelineC/docs/pypeline_guide.md

 Known limitation: a `Reg[T]` whose leaf type is `char_t` cannot have an explicit initializer.
-This includes a scalar `Reg[char_t]` and `Reg[char_t[N]]` initialized from an integer, list, or string.
+This includes a scalar `Reg[char_t]` and `Reg[char_t[N]]` initialized from an integer, list, or string ([#357](https://github.com/JulianKemmerer/PipelineC/issues/357)).
 Zero-initialized char registers are supported.

 ### Arrays